Water Volumes are shape objects which can be used in a variety of different circumstances, such as rivers, lakes, pools, puddles or even oceans.

 Fog Color Affected By Sun

-If true, Sun Color value set in the Environment Editor will affect fog color of the water volume.
+If true, Sun Color value set in the Environment Editor (Old as of 26/2) will affect fog color of the water volume.

 If enabled, the surface of the water volume will receive shadows.
-You can control the shadow darkness, valid input 0-1.
+You can control the shadow darkness by using a valid input between 0 and 1.

 Cap Fog At Volume Depth